 Latissimus Dorsi Muscle – Attachments, Action & Innervation

 b.
-It also extends the arm at the shoulder.
+Medially rotates the arm at the shoulder (glenohumeral) joint.

 c.
 Extends the arm at the shoulder (glenohumeral) joint.